karamanol/gizmo-nest/README.md

 ## Description

-Gadget Shop is an e-commerce website that sells gadgets like smartphones, laptops, headphones, etc. It's built with Next.js, TypeScript, Tailwind CSS, TanStack Query, Stripe and MongoDB.
+GizmoNest is an e-commerce website that sells gadgets like smartphones, laptops, headphones, etc. It's built with Next.js, TypeScript, Tailwind CSS, TanStack Query, Stripe and MongoDB.
 For managing products, orders and categories check gizmo-nest-admin project.

 ## Features